AI Exam

 - Germline mutations in MAX contribute to ~1% of pheochromocytomas.

-GDNF Gene:
+GDNF Gene

 - Involved in adrenal and extra-adrenal pheochromocytoma development.